- Flyzus, Wood Elf Ranger (hunter), Outlander; sole survivor of his tribe after an orc invasion

 - Varis, Drow Rogue (thief), Far traveller; exiled scion of a noble family on the losing side of a feud

-- Droidoc, Halfling Druid (circle of the land), Outlander; was there when Camp Righteous fell, now he’s a cannibalistic loony
+- Droidoc, Halfling Druid (circle of the moon), Outlander; was there when Camp Righteous fell, now he’s a cannibalistic loony

 The first few days weren’t uneventful by any margin, but being closer to Port Nyanzaru, things weren’t so rough either.
 By the fourth day on the river Tiriki though, the three adventurers had some close calls…